-Wine-making in Tuscany has evolved over the centuries, with new practices being introduced by the Romans, Christian monks in the Middle Ages, and well-heeled aristocrats during the Renaissance.
-Certain Tuscan wines famous today, such as Vino Nobile di Montepulciano, have had a following and been well known outside of Italy since the 16th century.
-William III and Jonathan Swift both had a penchant for their Vino Nobile, and Chianti was well known in the English court from the 17th century onwards.
+Wine-making in Tuscany has evolved over the centuries, with new practices introduced by the Romans, Christian monks in the Middle Ages, and well-heeled aristocrats during the Renaissance.
+Certain Tuscan wines famous today, such as Vino Nobile di Montepulciano, have had a following and have been well-known outside of Italy since the 16th century.
+William III and Jonathan Swift both had a penchant for their Vino Nobile, and Chianti was well-known in the English court from the 17th century onwards.

 Colline Pisane & Chianti Classico